rroppolo/karma-handlebars-preprocessor/README.md

 ## Installation

-1. Install Karma and karma-handlebars-preprocessor plugin.
+1. Install karma-handlebars-preprocessor plugin.

   ```sh
   $ npm install karma-handlebars-preprocessor --save-dev
   ```

-4. Define it as a reporter in the config file
+2. Define it as a preprocessor in the config file

   ```js
     preprocessors: {